Information about Arachnids

 Pinto-da-Rocha, R., G. Machado, and G. Giribet.
 2007.
 Harvestmen: The Biology of Opiliones.
 Harvard University Press, Cambridge, Massachusetts.

-(This piece was written largely by Robert Richardson, a graduate student in the Biology Department at PSU.)
+( Robert Richardson, a graduate student in the Biology Department at PSU, was the primary author of this section.)

 These tiny arachnids (less than 3 mm) generally live in soil underneath rocks and stones where humidity is high.
 Very little is known about their biology.
 Although little is known about their reproductive behavior, it has been noted that only a few large eggs are laid at a time.
 Other traits palpigrades exhibit include:

-(1) Eyes are absent.
-(2) Integument is thin and pale.
-(3) Carapace is divided into two plates between the 3rd and 4th legs ("anterior carapace” and “posterior carapace”).
+(1) Lack of eyes.
+(2) Thin and pale integument.
+(3) Cephalothorax is divided into two plates between the 3rd and 4th legs.
 (4) Pedipalps are adapted for locomotion only.
-(5) Segmented abdomen is broadly connected to the prosoma.
-(6) A mobile flagellum extends from the end of the abdomen.
-(7) Some species have three pairs of book lungs; others lack discrete gas exchange organs and probably respire cutaneously.
+(5) Segmented abdomen is broadly connected to the cephalothora.
+(6) A moveable flagellum extends from the end of the abdomen.
+(7) Some species have three pairs of book lungs; others lack discrete gas exchange organs and probably respire across their cuticle.

 About 80 species are described, from southern Europe, Africa, southeast Asia, and the Americas.
 Most species have been described quite recently (see Condé 1996).
 It has been suggested that palpigrades are not completely terrestrial because the species Leptokoenenia scurra from littoral (seashore) regions is able to swim in seawater (Monniot 1966).
 However, this conclusion is debatable, as palpigrades have sensory trichobothria (hair-like structures) that function only in air (Walter and Procter 1999).